-The valuation allowance, permanent items and the research and development credit carry forwards account for substantially all of the difference between our effective income tax rate and the Federal statutory tax rate of 34%.
+The valuation allowance, permanent items, and the research and development credit carryforwards account for substantially all of the difference between our effective income tax rate and the federal statutory tax rate of 34%.

 Certain net operating losses arise from the deductibility for tax purposes of compensation under nonqualified stock options equal to the difference between the fair value of the stock on the date of exercise and the exercise price of the options.
-For financial reporting purposes, the tax effect of this deduction when recognized is accounted for as a credit to shareholders' equity.
+For financial reporting purposes, the tax effect of this deduction, when recognized, is accounted for as a credit to shareholders' equity.

-We did not have any unrecognized tax benefits at December 31, 2014 and at December 31, 2013.
+We did not have any unrecognized tax benefits at December 31, 2016 or 2015.

 We recognize interest accrued and penalties related to unrecognized tax benefits in tax expense.
-During the years ended December 31, 2014 and 2013, we recognized no interest or penalties.
+During the years ended December 31, 2016, 2015, and 2014, we did not recognized any interest or penalties.

 We file income tax returns in the U.S. federal jurisdiction and various states.
-Due to our operating loss and credit carry-forwards, the U.S. federal statute of limitations remains open for 1998 and onward.
+Due to our operating loss and credit carryforwards, the U.S. federal statute of limitations remains open for 1998 and onward.